tekal-ai/systems-design-tech-test/README.md

 ### Deliverables:

 The point of this exercise is to generate design documents that can help a team of developers develop the entire application - the deliverables are documents and diagrams explaining the implementation.
-To submit your solution, please **fork this repository, commit your files and add @cfosco, @ppfreitas as contributors.**.
+To submit your solution, please **fork this repository**, commit your files and add the following collaborators:
+- @cfosco
+- @gtulipani
+- @andrescanabarro
+- @ppfreitas
+- @emasquil

-At a minimum, your repo should contain:
+At a minimum, your repository should contain:
 - **Project Readme:** explanation of the project.
 Stack to be used, set of functionalities and overall design description.
     - **Endpoint List**: A comprehensive list of all API endpoints with their respective functionalities.
     - **Testing Plan**: A strategy to ensure the system's functionality, performance, and security.